AhmedNassar7/AhmedNassar7.github.io/README.md

 ### 1. Navbar 🔽

 - `Logo` – Incorporates my custom logo.
-- `Smooth-Scrolling Links` – Quick links to sections (Home, About, Resume, Testimonials, Contact) with smooth scrolling.
+- `Smooth-Scrolling Links` – A short primary path — Home, About, Projects, Resume, Contact — with smooth scrolling and active-section highlighting.
+(Stats, Testimonials, and the Guestbook are in the footer, command palette, and terminal.)
+- `Résumé Menu` – A single top-right button with a **View / Download** dropdown (closes on outside-click / Esc).
-- `Theme Toggle` – Toggle button for switching between light and dark themes.
+- `Theme Toggle` – Toggle button for switching between light and dark themes, grouped with the Résumé menu so the controls stay aligned at every width.
 - `Mobile-Friendly Menu` – Collapsible, mobile-responsive menu for easier navigation.
 - `Scroll Progress Bar` – Visual indicator at the top of the navbar will display the scroll position.